Automattic/jetpack/extensions/extended-blocks/paid-blocks/README.md

 ### Setting blocks as paid in Jetpack

-You can take a look at the Extension doc, [Paid Blocks](extensions/README.md#paid-blocks) section to know more about this process.
+Please refer to the extensions documentation on [Paid Blocks](extensions/README.md#paid-blocks) to learn more about this process.

 ### Setting blocks as paid which are not registered by Jetpack